Leave your contact details and Get 3 Live Classes for Free

 Old SAT Percentiles vs. New SAT Percentiles

 Percentiles can completely change how you view your SAT score.
-Here’s what that context looks like across versions:
+Here’s what that context looks like across versions.
+Understanding Old vs New SAT Scores can help you see how performance compares across different testing formats and years:

 Total SAT Score Old SAT Percentile (Estimated) New SAT Percentile (Digital, 2024)